-- Go to the "Info" sheet and enter your personal details: name, address and so on in to the appropriate cells.
+- Start with the “Info” sheet and enter your personal details: name, age and so on in to the appropriate cells.

 - What date do I enter for my round?

 - The required date is that on which you complete your round.
-As an example: if you begin your round at 2000hrs on Friday 20th July and take 22hrs35mins then you finish at 1825hrs on the 21st July so you'd enter YYYY-07-21 - YYYY being 2021, etc. The required format (YYYY-MM-DD) allows easy sorting.
-The form has each part in a separate cell, unless you started on the last day of a month it's just a case of filling in the day values.
+As an example: if you begin your round at 2000 on Friday 20th July and take 22hrs35mins then you finish at 1825 on the 21st July so you’d enter YYYY-07-21 - YYYY being 2021, etc. The required format (YYYY-MM-DD) allows easy sorting.
+The form has each part in a separate cell, that for the year is auto-filled, it’s just a case of filling in the appropriate values.

 - What’s the next step?

-- The instruction block on the "Info" page indicates which of the four other sheets you should use.
-There are two options for both clockwise and anti-clockwise, choose the one that matches the order in which you visited Sergeant Man and High Raise.
+- The instruction block on the “Info” page indicates which of the four other sheets you should use.
+There are two options for both clockwise and anti-clockwise rounds, choose the one that matches the order in which you visited Sergeant Man and High Raise.

 - How do I record the names of those who helped me?

-- There is a large block for this, there's also examples of what and what not to do on the Example sheet.
-Enter the helper's name and put an 'X' in the column for each leg that they helped on and/or roadside help.
-If you ran with another contender and you witnessed each other just put an 'X' in the reciprocal column, not any of the individual legs but see the section below as well.
+- There is a large block on each of the four sheets for this, there’s also examples of what and what not to do on the Example sheet so have a look at those.
+Enter the helper’s name and put an ‘X’ in the column for each leg on which they helped and/or roadside help.
+Even if they helped on just part of the leg just put an ‘X’, don’t add text like “to Harrison Stickle only”.

 - How do I fill out the timings?

 - Down the left hand side of the sheet is the list of summits and road crossings.
 There are two values for each: hour and minutes.
 The timings must be in 24hr format so 10:30pm must be entered as 22 in the hour column and 30 in the minutes.